Clarified Butter vs Ghee: What’s the Real Difference & Which Is Healthier?

 What Is Ghee?

 Ghee is a traditional Indian food that has been used for thousands of years in Ayurveda, cooking, and rituals.
+Unlike clarified butter, ghee is made from curd (not butter) and follows a slower, more traditional process.

 How ghee is made (Bilona method):